lpotthast/leptos-tiptap/leptos-tiptap/Readme.md

 The currently used tiptap version is `2.0.3`

 Check out the [repository](https://github.com/lpotthast/leptos-tiptap) for further instructions on how to use this dependency directly.

+## Features

+`stable` - Allows to build your leptos application using the stable rust channel.